khoaHyh/neural-network-from-scratch/README.md

 - Create a simple neural network from scratch
 - Understand the fundamental components
 - Build incrementally to see how each piece contributes

+## TODOs

+- [] create the jupyter notebook counterpart to the part\*.py files
+- [] refactor writing to include:
+  - steps the reader should take
+  - steps I took (hidden behind spoiler filter)